 The reverse design, produced by David Rowlands, features one of the Royal Navy’s battleships facing out of the coin to symbolise the power held by the Royal Navy during the war.
 The text surrounding the coin’s reverse design reads ‘THE FIRST WORLD WAR 1914-1918’ and the edge inscription reads ‘THE SURE SHIELD OF BRITAIN’ as a reminder of the essential role the Royal Navy plays in keeping the British Isles safe.

-A combination of the patriotic design and low mintage figures has led to the coin being a highly sought-after collectable.
+A combination of the patriotic design and low mintage figures has led to the coin is a highly sought-after collectable.
 Versions of the coin that are in excellent condition fetch around £7 on eBay and are quickly snapped up by avid collectors.

 There is some speculation surrounding this coin as to whether there is a second version of the coin that features a flag flying from the top of the ship’s mast.
 This is actually the result of a cracked die that caused pools of metal to form on the coins whilst striking that coincidently resemble the shape of a flag.
 These error coins have shown to be very desirable amongst collectors and have regularly sold for as much as £20.